marlapativ/static-site/README.md

 ## Project Structure

 - `Caddyfile`: Configuration file for Caddy.
-- `index.html`: Homepage of the site.
+- `index.html`: Homepage of the site with team details.
 - `Dockerfile`: Dockerfile for building the container consisting of static site & Caddy.
 - `Jenkinsfile`: Jenkins pipeline for building and pushing image of the static site.